 The DSL or Deputy DSL should liaise with the three safeguarding partners and work with other agencies in line with Working Together to Safeguard Children.
 "NSPCC - When to call the police" can assist the DSL or Deputy DSL understand when they should consider calling the police and what to expect when they do.

-The DSL liaises with the headmaster to inform him of issues - especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
-This includes being aware of the requirement for children to have an Appropriate Adult.
-Further information can be found in the Statutory guidance - PACE Code C 2019.
+The DSL liaises with the Headmaster to inform him of issues - especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.